Tiago-13/traffic-sign-recognition/README.md

 # Traffic Sign Recognition

 A Deep Learning project that classifies traffic signs with high accuracy using a Convolutional Neural Network (CNN).
-The project includes a training pipeline, a visual evaluation dashboard and an interactive desktop application for real-time predictions.
+The project includes a training pipeline, an in-depth error analysis, and a modern web dashboard for real-time predictions.

 ## Preview
 ![App Preview](assets/app_preview.png)